telus/tds-core/docs/src/html/2-Use-TDS/4-contributing.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

-### Contribute code

-Fix [bugs](https://github.com/telusdigital/telus-thorium-core/issues?q=is%3Aissue+is%3Aopen+label%3Abug) and/or implement [features](https://github.com/telusdigital/telus-thorium-core/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Afeature) by choosing an open task from the [Github issues list](https://github.com/telusdigital/telus-thorium-core/issues).
-See the [contributor workflow](#contributor-workflow) section for a more detailed description of how to get code into TDS.
+For more details on how to file Github issues, refer to the repo's [wiki](https://github.com/telusdigital/telus-thorium-core/wiki/Tasks,-Defects-and-User-Story-Examples).

 ### Author documentation

 The TELUS Design System could always use better documentation, whether as part of the official documentation site, in comments, or even on the web as blog posts or articles.

-Documentation lives in the [docs directory](https://github.com/telusdigital/telus-thorium-core/tree/master/docs) and follows just a few simple rules:
+The current documentation lives in the [docs directory](https://github.com/telusdigital/telus-thorium-core/tree/master/docs) and follows just a few simple rules:

 * Each category of documentation is a folder named like *1-Introduction* where "Introduction" is the name of the category, and 1 is its position in the navigation menu.
 * Within each category folder are markdown files documenting TDS.
 * Those markdown files follow the same naming convention as their parent folders.
-* Changing documentation follows the same [contributor workflow](#contributor-workflow) as committing code.
+* Submit a pull request with any new updates

 ### Submit Feedback

+---

 The best way to send feedback is to [file an issue on GitHub](https://github.com/telusdigital/telus-thorium-core/issues).